Military veterans need a unit to belong to, and they want a mission to pursue.

 Who is it?

-New participants are always welcome, and we welcome members from every branch of service, from any time of service.
 Very few of the participants came to the group with any Shakespeare or theatre experience, but they’ve found meaning in the texts and confidence through the group.

 “The group is accepting and I feel comfortable here.
 While we’re here we don’t feel like we’re broken.
 We know these are normal reactions to experiences we’ve had.” – Indiana Army National Guard soldier